Learn how to show places on a basemap.

 Display attributed places

-styles contain a predefined set of places that will display for the current visible extent and zoom level of the map.
+style contains a set of places that show up on the map based on the current zoom level and extent.
 The places displayed can be refined with the places

 parameter to show all places, no places, or places with attributes.
 The main attributes returned with the attributed